 Preparing for a caesarean section

-How is a caesarean section done?
+How to do a caesarean section

-The cesarean section operation itself is simple and takes about an hour; the baby will be born in the first 10-15 minutes.
+The cesarean section operation itself is simple and takes about an hour; The baby will be born in the first 10–15 minutes.
 The rest of the time is stitching.

 Suture after caesarean section